Queensland Camping

 A couple of tips for those visiting Lake Manchester:

-• Get their early, we arrived at 10 am and there was plenty of parking available, however soon after it was full, and people had to park on the side of the road.
+• Get there early.
+We arrived at 10 am, and there was plenty of parking available; however, soon after, it was full, and people had to park on the side of the road.

 _________________________________________________________